-In a skillful manner, his designs brought together various elements of traditional architecture such as arches, domes, vaults and wooden lanterns in new buildings.
+In a skillful manner, his designs brought together various elements of traditional architecture such as arches, domes, vaults, and wooden lanterns in new buildings.
 His work is largely characterized by a quest for quality and meticulous attention to detail.

 His mentor Hassan Fathy once said, “When the full power of human imagination is backed by the weight of a living tradition, the resulting work of art is much greater than any that an artist can achieve when he has no tradition in which to work or when he willfully abandons his tradition.”

-El Wakil focused on the idea of vernacular, low cost housing in the Middle East.
-He emphasized that low cost vernacular housing may be re-developed when people would look again to traditional architecture and would avoid the blind acceptance of widespread Western standards.
+El-Wakil focused on the idea of vernacular, low-cost housing in the Middle East.
+He emphasized that low-cost vernacular housing may be re-developed when people would look again to traditional architecture and would avoid the blind acceptance of widespread Western standards.

-Abdel Wahed El Wakil designed many mosques in Saudi Arabia.
-Although, they are all different in area and form, yet they share a number of elements and characteristics from architectural heritage of the Islamic world.
-Construction technologies and use of materials are similar in all these mosques.
-Structure is based on load bearing brick walls, domes, and vaults.
-Hollow baked bricks are laid together with mortar.
+Abdel Wahed El-Wakil designed many mosques in Saudi Arabia.
+Although, they are all different in area and form, yet they share a number of elements and characteristics from the architectural heritage of the Islamic world.
+Construction technologies and the use of materials are similar in all these mosques.
+The structure is based on load-bearing brick walls, domes, and vaults.
+Hollow-baked bricks are laid together with mortar.
 Most of the surfaces are covered with white plaster but in some cases, granite cladding is used.

-Architect was commended “for the effort to compose formal elements in ways that bespeak the present and at the same time reflect the luminous past of Islamic societies.”
+The architect was commended “for the effort to compose formal elements in ways that bespeak the present and at the same time reflect the luminous past of Islamic societies.”

 Island Mosque lies on an artificial manmade island near Corniche in Jeddah.
 Island is connected to the mainland by a narrow bridge.
-Its design is inspired by the architectural style of Mamluk period.
+Its design is inspired by the architectural style of the Mamluk period.
 There is a rectangular prayer chamber flanked by a courtyard.
-Aisles are surrounding the prayer hall on three sides and a dome lies on top supported on an octagonal drum.
+Aisles are surrounding the prayer hall on three sides and a dome lies on top supported by an octagonal drum.
 The square minaret has a smaller dome and a balcony with a wooden railing.
 It was constructed in 1986.

-Qubah Mosque lies on the site where Prophet Muhammad (SAW) built the first mosque after migrating from Madinah.
-Architect attempted to incorporate the older structure into the design initially but mosque was completely replaced with a new structure on the decision of the client.
-Mosque complex consists of a rectangular prayer chamber, courtyard, women’s prayer area, ablution facilities, offices, shops, library and residential areas.
+The Qubah Mosque lies on the site where Prophet Muhammad (SAW) built the first mosque after migrating from Madinah.
+The architect attempted to incorporate the older structure into the design initially but the mosque was completely replaced with a new structure on the client's decision.
+The mosque complex consists of a rectangular prayer chamber, courtyard, women’s prayer area, ablution facilities, offices, shops, library, and residential areas.

-Qiblatain Mosque was built in 1987 in Madinah.
-Site of the mosque carries a significant value to Muslim worshippers praying here who were said to shift the direction of prayer from qibla in Jerusalem to that in Mecca with Allah’s will.
-Design and detailing of the mosque are inspired by the historical architecture.
+The Qiblatain Mosque was built in 1987 in Madinah.
+The site of the mosque carries a significant value to Muslim worshippers praying here who were said to shift the direction of prayer from qibla in Jerusalem to that in Mecca with Allah’s will.
+The design and detailing of the mosque are inspired by historical architecture.
 It can accommodate 2000 worshippers.
-Prayer hall is characterized by two minarets and two large domes establishing an axis in the direction of Mecca.
+The prayer hall is characterized by two minarets and two large domes establishing an axis in the direction of Mecca.